-The Repsol Group rejects any spurious use of the Delaware corporate statute that implies opacity or concealment of the true nature of the activities carried out or of the ultimate beneficiaries thereof.
-Repsol supports the recent legislative initiatives promoted by the US Congress urging all states (including Delaware) to promote in their respective legislations the disclosure of details of beneficial ownership and, therefore, to avoid the opportunity for certain actors to use shell companies incorporated in Delaware to hide illegal activities.
+The Repsol Group avoid any spurious use of the Delaware corporate statute that implies opacity or concealment of the true nature of the activities carried out or of the ultimate beneficiaries thereof.

 The Repsol Group subsidiaries incorporated in Delaware exclusively to be able to develop the LCG business in the US respond to the need to participate, on equal terms, in a very mature and extraordinarily competitive market.
 The presence in this state does not interfere in any way with the Repsol Group's commitment to transparency or responsible compliance with its tax obligations: